 - What is the cause of the delay and entitlement to a time extension?

-The contract must be reviewed to understand the basis of the agreement and determine who accepted particular risks and what constitutes compensable or excusable delays.
+The contract must be reviewed to understand the basis of the agreement.
+This process will help to identify who accepted particular risks and what constitutes compensable or excusable delay.

 A clear understanding of the elements necessary to substantiate delay claims is a requirement.